-- Where possible, cheque printing should be automated.
-Where cheques are written by hand, rule through unused spaces after the payee name, the amounts in the amount fields and the words "or bearer" to prevent alterations.
-Care needs to be taken that the payee details and the amount are in accord with what the SAP payment proposal and the FMA001.
+- Cheques should be printed from SAP where possible.
+Where cheques need to be handwritten, rule through unused spaces after the payee name, the amounts in the amount fields and the words "or bearer" to prevent alterations.
+Care needs to be taken that the payee details and the amount match the SAP payment proposal and the FMA001.

 - Where an error occurs in preparing a cheque, the cheque must be cancelled by stamping the word "CANCELLED" across the face of the cheque and following the procedures at Chapter 7.9.